Razanmohamad25/Telco_Customer_Churn_Dataset/README.md

 # Telco Customer Churn Prediction

-This project analyzes the **Telco Customer Churn dataset** to predict whether a customer will churn (leave the service) or not.
+This Model analyzes the **Telco Customer Churn dataset** to predict whether a customer will churn (leave the service) or not.
 The notebook walks through preprocessing, model building, tuning, and evaluation.

 ---